dariotrinchero/cli-tools/README.md

 ### Running the Scripts

-Each Python script begins with a *shebang*, allowing it to be executed directly from the command line by typing
+Each script begins with an appropriate shebang, allowing it to be executed directly with, for instance
 ```
 ./scriptname.py
 ```